content-services/content-sources-frontend/README.md

    OR <br/>
    `yarn start:prod` to run against prod environment. <br/>
    OR <br/>
-   `yarn local` to run against our local backend running on port 8000.<br/>
+   `yarn local` to run against a local backend running on port 8000.<br/>

 2. With a browser, open the URL listed in the terminal output, https://stage.foo.redhat.com:1337/insights/content for example.